 VR and AR often depend on specialized hardware.
 The only way to ensure the proper function of these products is to test using the devices listed in the requirements.
 These might include the Oculus Rift or the HTC Vive, both of which connect to personal computers for a powerfully immersive VR experience.
 Other hardware, like the Samsung Gear or Google Daydream, work with the user’s smartphone to create a more mobile VR experience.
 QASource offers a fully-outfitted testing lab where all of this testing is possible.

-Using VR/AR products can come with serious physical consequences.
-Headaches, seizures, motion sickness, eye strain, and other bodily harm are a few of the worst case scenarios that testers need to be on the lookout for.
+Using VR and AR products can come with serious physical consequences.
+Headaches, seizures, motion sickness, eye strain, and other bodily harm are a few of the worst-case scenarios that testers need to be on the lookout for.
 Though full immersion is the goal, it’s also vital to limit the discomfort of the user as much as possible - and, by extension, limit the liability of the company building the product.

 Rigorous compatibility testing helps ensure that product teams do not face any surprises when they go to market.
 Compatibility testing your app helps measure the performance of the app when accessed by devices with lower system specifications, or on a device that it hasn’t been optimized for.
 It can also help catch dangerous non-functional issues, such as device overheating.

 Not sure if your team can handle AR VR testing alone?
 Choose to partner with a QA services provider like QASource.
 Our experienced QA engineers are skilled in all types of manual testingand automation testing.
 With our team of performance testing experts, your business can accurately test your AR or VR software product and stay on schedule for launch to market.
 Get in touch with a QASource expert today.